pearlynne/HealthTrackingAPI/README.md

 ### 3. At least one of text search, aggregations, and lookups
 - Text search in Behavioral Tracking Reports
 - Aggregated statistics of mood ratings in Behavioral Tracking Reports
+- Lookups from user information when displaying reports and appointments

 ### 4. CRUD Routes<a name="#4-crud-routes"></a>
 | Endpoint                    | Description                                                                                         |